 That’s why many soon-to-be retirees consider a sale-leaseback opportunity, like EasyKnock’s Sell & Stay program.
-This program lets homeowners sell their home to a reputable company without having to pack up and leave.
-Instead, the homeowner receives the home value in cash and signs a lease to stay in the home as long as they’d like while paying monthly rent.
+This program lets homeowners sell their homes to a reputable company without having to pack up and leave.
+Instead, the homeowner converts their equity to cash and signs a lease to stay in the home as long as they’d like while paying monthly rent.

 Create Your Retirement Plan Today

-Whatever method you choose to fund your retirement, experts agree that you should start thinking ahead as soon as possible.
+Whatever method you choose to fund your retirement options, experts agree that you should start thinking ahead as soon as possible.
 Start by talking with a financial professional to see what options are best for you.
 Conduct your own research to make the most informed decision.

 If you’ve waited until the last years of employment or have already retired, you can still create a plan to build on your existing assets.
 Start by creating a realistic budget for your household so you can reduce your debt and expenses.
 Brainstorm to see if there are investment or passive income opportunities that can allow you to continue earning money without working.